MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-create-bot.md

 3. Once you select **Create**, the process for creating the first bot within a new environment can take up to 15 minutes.

    ![Creating new bot screen](media/creating-bot-animation.png)

    > [!NOTE]
    >
-   > Here are some things you can do to use this time and explore some features of Virtual Agent:
+   > Explore some features of Virtual Agent while you are waiting:
    > - [Chat with a test bot](how-to-test-bot.md#work-with-the-test-bot-pane)
    > - [Trace your conversation in the authoring canvas](how-to-test-bot.md#to-trace-through-the-topics-conversation-path)
    > - [View and edit topics](getting-started-bot-designer.md#topics-page) (but not save them)